Have you ever been alone and started muttering random gibberish?

-He’s gonna tell us to speak our target language in our moments of blabbering.
+He will tell us to speak our target language in our moments of blabbering.

-Well, you’re not wrong if you thought that, but I’ll do you one better than that.
+You’re not wrong if you thought that, but I’ll do you one better than that.

 Go on count the number of times on your fingers and toes because I’m sure you’ll be needing more than 10 of anything to account for this number.

 Blabbering Guidelines – How To Improve Your Speaking Skills